 Finding and Fixing Errors.
 Lunsford & Lunsford identify common trouble spots for many writers.
 This handout

 offers a few strategies that may help.

 - Multilingual Speakers & Writers.
 Please see the page of resources designed with you in mind.

 The SpeakWrite initiative is based on the following key principles.Several Eberly College programs are SpeakWrite Certified.™

 Engagement.
-When students speak and write purposefully and thoughtfully in their classes, they are ready to enter conversations in their fields and in their communities.
-They are developing a critical skill, valued by employers and society, that is a hallmark of an Arts and Sciences education.
+When you speak and write purposefully and thoughtfully in your classes, you are ready to enter conversations in your fields and in your communities.
+You are developing a critical skill, valued by employers and society, that is a hallmark of an Arts and Sciences education.

 Practice.
 Effective communication is a complex activity that cannot be mastered in a single course.
 It is the responsibility of the entire academic community.
-Students need practice conveying the knowledge they gain as they complete their majors.
+You need practice conveying the knowledge you gain as you complete your degree.

 - Discipline-Specific Knowledge and Abilities.
 People write and speak with a particular purpose, to a particular audience, in a particular context, defined by particular conventions.
 Speaking and writing in the majors is most effectively guided by those with discipline-specific expertise.